MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Conclusion

 \section{Conclusion}

-In this work, we introduce a new perspective to discover effective yet parameter-efficient neural networks by comprehensively exploring searchable units of multiple granularities and optimizing the relative numbers of the remaining units at different granularity levels.
-Additionally, we effectively tackle the challenge of high memory consumption of the search process without compromising the search quality via super-net decomposition with progressive re-evaluation.
-Experimental results demonstrate the consistent superiority of MGAS over other alternatives in terms of the accuracy-parameter trade-off.
-However, it is important to note that MGAS suffers from a lengthy search time due to the time-consuming convergence of the super-net.
-To address this limitation, our future research efforts will focus on integrating zero-cost metrics to estimate the importance of searchable units at initialization.
+In this work, we introduce a new perspective to discover effective yet parameter-efficient neural networks from scratch by comprehensively exploring searchable units of multiple granularities and adaptively adjusting the retention ratios of the multi-granularity units.
+Additionally, we effectively tackle the challenge of high memory consumption of the search process without compromising the search quality via depth-level decomposition with progressive re-evaluation.
+Experimental results demonstrate the consistent superiority of MG-DARTS over other alternatives in terms of the accuracy-parameter trade-off.
+To further reduce the search cost, our future research efforts will focus on integrating zero-cost metrics to estimate the importance of searchable units at initialization.